 Advancements in Technology and Methods

 Following GE’s breakthrough, the 1960s to 1980s saw rapid advancements.
-The High-Pressure High-Temperature (HPHT) method that Hall pioneered was refined, making larger, purer diamonds possible.
+The High-Pressure High-Temperature (HPHT) method, pioneered by Hall, was refined to produce larger, purer diamonds.
 But another method was also emerging: Chemical Vapor Deposition (CVD).

-Developed in the 1980s, CVD used different methods to create a lab diamond.
-Instead of mimicking the Earth’s crushing pressures, it recreates conditions where diamonds might form in carbon-rich gas pockets.
-In a CVD chamber, a diamond seed is heated to about 900°C. Then, carbon-rich gasses like methane are introduced.
-Using microwaves or hot filaments, these gasses are ionized, releasing carbon atoms.
+Developed in the 1980s, CVD (chemical vapor deposition) is used to grow a lab diamond.
+Instead of mimicking Earth’s crushing pressures, it recreates conditions under which diamonds might form in carbon-rich gas pockets.
+In a CVD chamber, a diamond seed is heated to about 900°C. Then, carbon-rich gases like methane are introduced.
+Using microwaves or hot filaments, these gases are ionized, releasing carbon atoms.
 These atoms then settle onto the seed, building the diamond layer by layer.

 21st Century: Lab Grown Diamonds Go Mainstream

 By the 2000s, techniques had advanced to create high-quality, colorless lab diamonds suitable for fine jewelry.
-This marked a turning point—lab diamonds were no longer just for industrial uses and instead began being used in luxury items like engagement rings, tennis bracelets and other diamond accessories.
+This marked a turning point—lab diamonds were no longer just for industrial use; they began to be used in luxury items such as engagement rings, tennis bracelets, and other diamond accessories.

 Lab diamonds surged in popularity in the 2010s.
-Improved CVD and HPHT methods allowed for the creation of larger, clearer stones that rivaled the best natural diamonds.
+Improved CVD and HPHT methods enabled the creation of larger, clearer stones that rivaled the finest natural diamonds.
 Labs produced diamonds exceeding 12 carats, a size once thought impossible.

 For modern consumers, lab diamonds offer exceptional quality and affordability.
 They also provide peace of mind, knowing their purchase supports ethical and humane practices.